Sidney Poitier, pioneering Hollywood icon who broke barriers for black actors, dies at 94 - ExBulletin

 Poitier was born prematurely on February 20, 1927, in Miami, to Bahamian parents while on vacation in the United States.
 He grew up in the Bahamas, spending his early years around his father’s tomato farm on Cat Island before the family moved to Nassau.
 The teenager Poitier returned to the United States, where he enlisted in the United States military and briefly served in a medical unit.

-When he first started acting, he said in an interview in 1967, the kind of nigger played on screen was always negative, buffoons, clowns, dragging butlers, really misfits.
-That was the context when I arrived 20 years ago and I chose not to be complicit in stereotypes.
+When he first started acting, he said in an interview in 1967, “the kind of nigger played on screen was always negative, buffoons, clowns, dragging butlers, really misfits. the background when I arrived 20 years ago and chose not to be complicit in stereotypes.

 He was the Bahamian Ambassador to Japan for a decade, from 1997 to 2007, and he continued to inspire young talent in the performing arts.